Menucha Rochel Slonim: Annual visits to grave in Hebron

 Grave of Menucha Rochel Slonim in Hebron.

-Today, the grave of Menucha Rochel Slonim receives hundreds of visitors every year, especially on the anniversary of her passing.
+Today, the grave of Menucha Rochel Slonim receives hundreds of visitors every year, especially on the anniversary of her death.
 It is located in the Old Jewish cemetery, Hebron.
 The grave made headlines in 1997, when the H1 and H2 sections of the city were created.
 Concerned residents and supporters protested the government to ensure that the cemetery and Menucha Rochel's final resting place were not left outside of the designated area.
 Other venerated Jewish scholars buried in the cemetery include Eliyahu de Vidas, Solomon Adeni, Elijah Mizrachi and Yehuda Bibas.

 Today, the local Chabad chapter in Hebron leads visits to her grave and continues her legacy.
 In 2002 The Menucha Rochel Kollel, a learning center moved to a historic building adjacent to the grave of Menucha Rochel in the cemetery.
 Daily classes and services are held there.